alonsorivel/express-users-api/README.md

 ## Instructions for the Build and Spinning

-Pull this repository, build the users_api project, and bring up the users_api app with a PostgreSQL database.
+Pull this repository, build the users_api project, and bring up the users_api app with Docker.

 ```
 git clone https://github.com/alonsorivel/express-users-api.git && cd express-users-api